McMasterQM/Sudden2D/README.md

-# Fifth part of exam
+# Two dimensional sudden approximation
 This is the sudden approximation, a slight extension of the last assignment of this sort.

 ### Visualization